 Why do we have a Manchester Wapuu?

 Now, many WordCamps love to use Wapuu as their mascot.
-Originally coined in Japan by Kazuko Kaneuchi for WordCamp Fukuoka.
+It was coined initially in Japan by Kazuko Kaneuchi for WordCamp Fukuoka.
 The flumpy little creature sports a variety of mascots all over the world.

 Our Manchester Wapuu Bee is still a favourite and is a collectable pin.
-So why not look at what’s happening in your own community and get yourself along to a WordCamp?
+Why not look at what’s happening in your community and get yourself along to a WordCamp?
 We have attended a few now and learn new stuff every time!

 A Co-operative hive

-Interestingly for any Rochdalians reading this article, you will know that it is the home and birthplace of the Co-op & when the first store was built in 1867, it featured a beehive & this became a subsequent trend for new cooperative buildings so the links are very strong.
+Interestingly for any Rochdalians reading this article, you will know that it is the home and birthplace of the Co-op.
+When they built the first store in 1867, it featured a beehive & this became a subsequent trend for new cooperative buildings, so the links are very strong.
 With this in mind, I felt it was fitting to incorporate the bee into Wapuu for WordCamp Manchester 2015.
-The upside down W is to signify Manchester and Manchester WordPress User Group (MWUG) also adopted this.
+The upside-down W is to signify Manchester, and the Manchester WordPress User Group (MWUG) also adopted this.

-Another cool thing about Manchester is that Mike Little, WordPress’ other co-founder resides here.
+Another cool thing about Manchester is that Mike Little, WordPress’ other co-founder, resides here.
 I caught up with Mike to ask what he thought of my Manchester Wapuu.
 He loved it and reminded us to submit it back to the archives!
-So hopefully my little dude will ‘bee’ as popular as some of his friends.
+Hopefully, my little dude will ‘bee’ as popular as some of his friends.

 We are Made By Factory.
-An award-winning digital Agency in Manchester, Greater Manchester, ran by design expert Andi Wilkinson & Ex-Googler Ben Tennant.
-We advise businesses on all things digital including Google Ads & have run workshops with The Business Growth Hub, Google & Enterprise Nation.
+An award-winning digital agency in Manchester, Greater Manchester, run by design expert Andi Wilkinson & Ex-Googler Ben Tennant.
+We advise businesses on digital things, including Google Ads & have run workshops with The Business Growth Hub, Google & Enterprise Nation.
 It’s our mission to help businesses grow online.